docker-library/docs/bonita/content.md

 	$ pg_dump -O -x -h 172.17.0.26 -U postgres bonitadb > /tmp/bonitadb.sql
 	```

-	Note that businessdb won't be updated with the update tool but you may want to also backup/move it.
+	Note that businessdb won't be updated by the update tool but you may want to also backup/move it.

 -	Load the dump